kieraneglin/pinchflat/README.md

 ## Pre-release disclaimer

 This is pre-release software and anything can break at any time.
 I make not guarantees about the stability of this software, forward-compatibility of updates, or integrity (both related to and independent of Pinchflat).
 Essentially, use at your own risk and expect there will be rough edges for now.

-## Development

-Pinchflat is written in Elixir - a functional programming language that runs on the Erlang VM.
-It uses the Phoenix web framework and SQLite for the database.
-The frontend is mostly normal server-rendered HTML with a little Alpine.js as-needed.

-Elixir is a personal favourite of mine and is ideal for building fault-tolerant systems.
-It's also a joy to work with and has a great community.
-If you're interested in contributing, I'd be happy to help you get started with Elixir - just open an issue with some questions and we can chat!

-### Local setup

-- `docker compose build --no-cache`
-- `docker compose up -d && docker attach pinchflat-phx-1`
-- After a few minutes the app should be accessible at `localhost:4008`
-  - Please let me know if you run into any hiccups here - I haven't had to bootstrap the app from scratch in a long time and I might have forgotten something
-- Media downloads and config will be stored in the `tmp` directory.
-Not the OS's `/tmp` directory, but the one in the root of the project

-### Running tests and linting

-- Open a shell with `docker compose exec phx bash`
-- Run `mix test` to run the tests
-- Run `mix check` to do a full testing, linting, and static analysis pass

-### Top tips

-- Look for any module that ends in `*_worker.ex` - these are where the interesting stuff happens and you can trace back from there to see how the app works. `lib/pinchflat/slow_indexing/media_collection_indexing_worker.ex` is a good place to start

 ## License